 Lake Tahoe can be differentiated into two zones: deep-water and nearshore.
 Monitoring data indicate a decline in the water quality of both zones.
 Since 1968, deep-water clarity has been reduced by approximately 30%, from 100 to 66 feet.
 Similarly, the nearshore environment has experienced degraded conditions due to proliferation of algae and other aquatic invasive plants and animals, particularly in urbanized areas.

 Because these three pollutants are responsible for Lake Tahoe's deep water transparency loss, Lake Tahoe is listed under Clean Water Act Section 303(d) as impaired by input of nitrogen, phosphorus, and sediment.
-The goal of the Lake Tahoe TMDL (total maximum daily load) is to set forth a plan to restore Lake Tahoe's historic deep water transparency to 29.7 meters (97.4 feet) annual average Secchi depth.
-Deep water transparency and Secchi depth refers to how scientists measure how clear the lake water is, basically, a round disk is lowered from a boat into the water until it is no longer visible.
+The goal of the Lake Tahoe Lake Tahoe TMDL (total maximum daily load) is to set forth a plan to restore Lake Tahoe's historic deep water transparency to 29.7 meters (97.4 feet) annual average Secchi Depth by 2076.
+Deep water transparency and Secchi depth refers to how scientists measure how clear the lake water is; basically, a round disk is lowered from a boat into the water until it is no longer visible.
 At the point it is no longer visible, the length of the rope/cable used to lower the disk is the transparency recorded.